 Violets have been used since the Victorian era for adding scent to cosmetics and powders.
 This explains why people think of make up when they first smell iris.

 Lastly, the roots are distilled and a wax like substance is left known as orris butter.
 The smell of the butter is extracted to finally obtain iris absolute.
 A warm, powdery and woody scent can be noted alongside the floral violet.
 It’s a great ingredient that is powerful yet subtle, having a similar ‘everyone likes it’ effect to that of amboxan.
 It’s impossible to feel winter when smelling Iris through his comforting cashmere-like notes.

 We use Iris Absolute in our fragrance Amber Iris, Bergamot Incense and Fig NeroliDiscover our fragrance collection

 Suede, fresh from the box

 We’ve all rushed home in excitement after buying a new pair of boots or shoes, desperate to try them on for their first outing.
 There’s a brief moment, sitting on the edge of your bed, where you slowly slip off the shoebox lid and reveal your gift to your feet.
 In that instance, the ‘new shoe smell’ fills the air around you.
 The scent of soft suede and warm leather envelops you in a feeling of cosiness.

 This is Suederal.
 With hints of tobacco it radiates a some what smoky aroma, but don’t let it’s softness fool you.
 It’s leather note gives this ingredient a powerful projection so only a small amount is needed in your fragrance!
-A great ingredient that works well in compositions where you wish to bring a deep leathery and woody accents, which is perfect for winter.
+A great ingredient (in fact a blend of ingredients) that works well in compositions where you wish to bring a deep leathery and woody accents, which is perfect for winter.